Pimmz/Project-4/README.md

 - As a Site User, I can intuitively navigate around the site so that I can find content and understand where I am on the site.
 - As a Site User, I can view a paginated list of posts so that I can easily select a post to view.
 - As a Site User, I can click on a post so that I can read the full text
-- As a Site User I can register an account so that I can comment, like, add a adoption and rehome request
+- As a Site User I can register an account so that I can comment, like, add an adoption and rehome request
 - As a Site User, I can view a list of posts so that I can select one to read

 #### EPIC | Post Management